File ManagerShortcutsWindows

 50 Windows Explorer Keyboard Shortcuts

 Were you eagerly waiting for me to list down Windows Explorer Shortcuts?
 Knowing the right Windows Explorer Shortcuts is the fastest way to double up your productivity.
-Windows Explorer has now been called File Explorer.
+Windows Explorer has now been renamed File Explorer.
 This update was initiated from Windows 8.

 Download Windows Explorer Shortcuts PDF